egeozin/Silent-Game/README.md

-9.660 Computational Cognitive Science Final Project Ege Ozgirin and Dishita Turakhia
+9.660 Computational Cognitive Science class Final Project by Ege Ozgirin and Dishita Turakhia, 2016

 The link for the game: https://design-game.herokuapp.com